tutorgen/hpit_services/README.md

 Now it is time to create your virtual environment.
 Switch back your your Windows Command Prompt.
 It is important that you are using the correct Python binary when creating the virtual environment.
 In our case, we used the command

-`virtualenv -p C:\Python34\python.exe env`
+`virtualenv -p C:\Python33\python.exe env`

-Where virtualenv is the binary for the compatible version of virtualenv, C:\Python32\python.exe is your Python 3.4 binary, and env is the directory that the virtual environment will live in.
+Where virtualenv is the binary for the compatible version of virtualenv, C:\Python33\python.exe is your Python 3.3.5 binary, and env is the directory that the virtual environment will live in.

 Next, activate the environment with the command `env\Scripts\activate.bat`.
 Your command prompt should now be prefixed with (env).

+Now, find the directory env\Lib\distutils.
+Add a file `distutils.cfg` with the contents:

+    [build]
+    compiler=mingw32

+This tells Pip to use the MinGW compilers, which are required for some packages.

 Now, install the Python dependencies using pip.
 The command will be: